Marina Information

 Berthing, Mooring & Anchoring

-This section deals with the mooring possibilities for the visiting yachtsman or motorboater, including South Dock Marina, Limehouse Basin and St. Katherine's Yacht Haven.
-These are now covered with prices too.
+This section deals with the mooring possibilities for visiting yachtsman or motorboater...

-Once through the Thames Barrier and heading up River within a mile you will come to the Greenwich Yacht Club on your port side.
+Once through the Thames Barrier and heading up River within half a mile you will come to the Greenwich Yacht Club on your port side.
 They have new premises including the club room built on a pier, and the conspicuous slipway.
-They also have many moorings and maintain one for visitors.
-There is a pontoon in front of the club with all tide access, and they can lift boats.
-The club is open Tuesday and Friday evenings plus all weekends, offering all the usual clubhouse facilities.
+There is a pontoon in front of the club with all tide access but can be down to a metre at LWS.
+The club house is open Tuesday evenings plus all weekends, offering all the usual clubhouse facilities.
+Visitors have the access to bathrooms and showers in the landside building

 http://www.greenwichyachtclub.co.uk

-Pushing on up Bugsby Reach past the Millennium Dome, you may notice the control boards for the Thames Barrier.... these give instructions to those heading down River about traversing the barrier.
+Pushing on up Bugsby Reach there is an addition to the skyline in the form of a cable car across the river (the air draft is vast so of no worry to you in your yacht); it'll be full of tourists so make sure you smile for the camera!!
+On past the Millennium Dome, you may notice the control boards for the Thames Barrier.... these give instructions to those heading down River about traversing the barrier.
 Strangely it also has the ability to boom instructions at you, as the control staff are watching you via CCTV.

 After the Dome, the River turns southwards into Blackwall Reach, and you may notice on your starboard side the entrance to the West India docks.
 There are no visitors moorings in here as such, the lock ( one hour either side of high water), and the bridges will be opened in unison for pre-booked parties (minimum 6) of yachts.
 There is a vast expanse of water in here, and mooring is to the dockside.
 Check the directory for the contact details.